ushahidi/platform-mobile/README.md

 ionic build ios
 ```

-Run the app in the iOS Simulator or on an attached iOS device
+Run the app in the iOS Simulator or attached iOS device

 ```
 ionic run ios --livereload --consolelogs --serverlogs